As one of Europe’s most fascinating cities, there are countless things to do in Budapest for first time visitors.

-If creepy if your thing, be sure to explore the dimly lit labyrinth under castle hill.
+If creepy if your thing, explore the dimly lit labyrinth under Castle Hill.
 Decorated with coffins and often requiring a flashlight to navigate, legend has it that Dracula himself was once imprisoned here.

 Keeping with the unsettling theme, one of the most interesting abandoned places in the city is the Istvantelek Train Yard.
 More than 100 old locomotives can be found in this derelict train yard.
 In some of the engines it’s even possible to find old train tickets.
 This is a playground for train enthusiasts, but an interesting and unusual day out for anybody who likes to explore the weird and wonderful.

 Some more underground fun can be found in Budapest Cave Church.
 Rather than the dramatic spires and domes typical of European churches, this small church is situated inside Gellert Hill.
 It was originally founded by Pauline monks, and still operates as a church today; with regular services.

 Speaking of attractions within attractions, bookworms must be sure to pay a visit to the quaint Ervin-Szabo library, located within the central library of Budapest.
 Visitors can relax with a coffee and marvel at the luxurious architecture of this former mansion, whilst breathing in the smell of old books.

 Finally, for a uniquely adorable experience, be sure to visit the Children’s Railway.
 This railway stops at seven recreational sites and runs through the beautiful forests of the city.
 As if this isn’t quaint enough, the railway is operated by children.
 They are (thankfully) supervised by adults and perform jobs ranging from ticket collection to traffic control.

 - Best Boutique Hotel – We recommend the Prestige Hotel Budapest

 - Best Budget Hotel – We recommend Corvin Boutique Apartments